Douglas Coupland: Eleanor Rigby (2004)

 Coupland followed Hey Nostradamus! with Eleanor Rigby.
-Similarly to the titular original written and sung by The Beatles, the novel examines loneliness.
-The novel received some positive acclaim as a more mature work, a notable example being novelist Ali Smith's review of the book for the Guardian newspaper.
+As with the eponymous song by The Beatles, the novel examines loneliness through its sympathetic portrait of a lonely, unprepossessing middle-aged woman.
+The novel received some positive acclaim as a more mature work, a notable example being novelist Ali Smith who, in her review of the book for The Guardian, called it a "pivotal novel for Coupland."